 2) Slant toward optimism – you can have the best diet in the world but if your attitude is slanted toward worry, stress, and illness you will not get the results you desire.
 What we think about matters and does affect our body.

-4) Create an exercise routine which works for you – if you have any current health challenges or issues check with your doctor first before doing anything strenuous.
+4) Create an exercise routine that works for you – if you have any current health challenges or issues check with your doctor first before doing anything strenuous.
 You don’t want to exacerbate any currents conditions, and definitely don’t want to overdo it.
 Do as much as you comfortably can; start small and increase slowly.

 5) Look at and consider All Treatment Options – Find the solution that works.
-There are many physical therapists and chiropractors, acupuncturists etc. who provide very effective treatment plans which can avoid evasive medical procedures and are much more economical as well.
+There are many physical therapists and chiropractors, acupuncturists, etc. who provide very effective treatment plans which can avoid evasive medical procedures and are much more economical as well.

 6) Stay active mentally – get involved in projects for which you have interest and passion, and share your experience and knowledge with others.
 Continue to study and read on areas of interest, and most importantly have fun.
 If it isn’t fun don’t do it.

-Doing What’s Best
+Baby Boomers Health Care — Doing What’s Best

 It’s important to find what is best for you as an individual while considering health alternatives.
-For some folks a balanced diet with daily walks around the neighborhood works just fine.
+For some folks, a balanced diet with daily walks around the neighborhood works just fine.

 For others who may have more complicated health concerns, spending time researching alternatives and getting several opinions from different doctors is necessary.
 Just because a solution is not immediately evident does not mean it does not exist.